-The metrics scenario enables you to the view metrics as they come from Anodot.
-After choosing this scenario, you must first choose a measure - which Anodot measure would you like to view in Grafana.
-Choosing the measure will populate the list fo possible dimensions this measure has so you can filter according to specific dimension value.
+The Metrics scenario enables you to view metrics as they come from Anodot.
+After choosing this scenario, you must first choose a measure - meaning the Anodot measure you would like to view in Grafana.
+Choosing the measure populates the list for possible dimensions this measure has; you can then filter according to specific dimension values.

-- Multiline Mode - Will combine all the metrics which meet the condition into one panel.
+- Multiline Mode - combines all the metrics which meet the condition into one panel.

-Coming soon - we will enable choosing a function on top of the 'raw' metric.
+Coming soon: the ability to choose a function on top of the 'raw' metric.

-The anomalies scenario enables you to view anomalies detected by Anodot (similar to the "Anomalies" page in the app).
-Similar to the metrics scenario, you first need to choose a measure for which you would like to get anomalies.
-As there are many different types of anomalies you can filter according to the following parameters:
+The Anomalies scenario enables you to view anomalies detected by Anodot (similar to the Anomalies page in Anodot).
+Similar to the Metrics scenario described above, you first need to choose a measure for which you would like to get anomalies.
+As there are many different types of anomalies, you can filter according to the following parameters:

 - Anomaly Duration

 - Delta Value

 The resulting panel shows the list of filtered anomalies according to the Anodot color coding (light blue for the baseline, dark blue for the actual data, and orange for the anomaly).